 Students must meet with their thesis committee at least once each semester beginning in the fourth year of registration.
-It is the student's responsibility to schedule these meetings; students who encounter difficulties in arranging regular committee meetings can contact Julie Greenberg at jgreenbe@mit.edu.
+It is the student's responsibility to schedule these meetings; students who encounter difficulties in arranging regular committee meetings can contact Henrike Besche at hbesche@mit.edu.